BakhtawarJahangir/Penpal/README.md

 3. The system matches the user with a random penpal.
 4. Users can compose and send digital letters.
 5. Recipients receive and read letters from their inbox.
-6. Users can personalize letters with stickers and music playlists.
+6. Users can continue conversations by exchanging digital letters.

----

 ## Database

 The application uses SQL Server to store user accounts, user profiles, penpal matches, digital letters, and music playlist information.
----

 ## Backend

 The backend is developed using Node.js and Express.js.
 It handles user authentication, session management, RESTful API endpoints, penpal matching, digital letter exchange, and communication with the SQL Server database.
----

 ## Frontend

 The frontend is built using HTML5, CSS3, Bootstrap, and JavaScript.
 It provides responsive pages for user authentication, profile management, penpal matching, and letter exchange.

----
 ## Future Improvements

 - Interest-based penpal matching